shaneiadt/Ramblings/pages/2019/Webpack-4-Beginners-Configuration.md

 },
 ```

 If we run the above we're saying hey Webpack our entry file is now here `./src/a-different-entry-file.js` and by the way output the bundle here `./temp/new-bundle.js`.
-Don't worry Webpack will create the folder for us :wink:
+Don't worry Webpack will create the folder for us 😉

 ## Multiple Entry Files